Software engineers generally try to minimize the number of lines of code in an implementation for the following reasons:

 When editing, scrutinize subordinate clauses.
 Keep the

-one sentence = one idea
+one sentence = one idea,

-dividing the offending subordinate clause(s) into separate sentences.
+offending subordinate clause(s) into separate sentences.

 Determine which of the sentences contain subordinate clauses that should be branched off into separate sentences.
 (Don't rewrite the sentences, just identify the sentences that should be rewritten.)